- Commissioner, Major League Soccer

 Don Garber has spent his entire career in the sports industry, working in a variety of capacities in marketing, television and League administration.
 On August 4, 1999, he was named Commissioner of Major League Soccer after spending 16 years with the National Football League.

 Since Garber accepted Major League Soccer’s top position, his vision and leadership have enabled MLS to build a strong foundation for professional soccer in the United States and Canada.
 Garber has guided MLS through decisions that have solidified the League’s core business, guaranteed its long-term viability and positioned it for growth.

-During his tenure, MLS has added 17 new investors, expanding and diversifying the League’s ownership group, including 10 new expansion teams.
+During his tenure, MLS has added 19 new investors, expanding and diversifying the League’s ownership group, including 12 new expansion teams.
 Garber has also led the effort to develop soccer-specific stadiums for MLS teams.
-Twelve stadiums have been built during his tenure, and two more have been renovated with soccer in mind.
+Thirteen stadiums have been built during his tenure, and two more have been renovated with soccer in mind.
 Also, more soccer-specific stadiums are currently in development.

 In late 2001, Garber restructured MLS and spearheaded the formation of Soccer United Marketing (SUM), a company owned by MLS investors that is the preeminent commercial soccer entity in North America.
 SUM represents several prominent soccer properties, including the U.S. Soccer Federation, the CONCACAF Gold Cup and Champions League, the Mexican Soccer Federation, FC Barcelona and Chivas de Guadalajara.
 In addition, SUM has managed North American tours for some of the world’s most prestigious soccer clubs, including Manchester United and Real Madrid.
 SUM previously owned the English-language television rights for the FIFA Men’s World Cup in Germany 2006 and Korea/Japan in 2002, plus the 2003 FIFA Women’s World Cup.